ecpalm/grizzly_issf/README.md

 Please open the `grizzly_issf.Rproj` file to start RStudio before opening individual code files to ensure that relative file paths in the code work correctly.

 Here is a list of script files with descriptions:

 `1a. fit_issf_spring.R` – Fit the final integrated step-selection function (iSSF) for the spring season.

 `1b. fit_issf_summer.R` – Fit the final iSSF for the summer season.

-`1c.fit_issf_summer.R` – Fit the final iSSF for the fall season.
+`1c. fit_issf_summer.R` – Fit the final iSSF for the fall season.

 `2. simulate_from_issf.R` – Simulate a utilization distribution from the fitted spring season iSSF model.